-Creating a Distribution Directory
+Creating Distribution Directories

-Follow the procedure below to create a distribution directory on the installation server.
+Follow the procedure below to create a parent directory and subsequent distribution directories on the installation server.
 The CD-ROM drive from which you copy the distribution software may be either a local or a remote drive.
-You can copy several CDs to the distribution directory if you wish; however, do not include more than one release of a given product in the directory-different distribution directories must be created for different releases of a product.
+In this procedure, you will create a parent directory for your application or operating system, followed by individual directories for the contents of each CD involved.